- Classical Ballet Program, Pre-Professional Program

-Melanie Atkins was born in Reading, England.
-She trained at Walnut Hill School of the Arts after her family moved to Massachusetts.
-After completing her education, Atkins joined Fort Worth Dallas Ballet.
-She was soon invited to join Miami City Ballet in 1997, where she rose to the rank of principal dancer.
+Melanie Atkins was born in Reading, England, and trained at the Walnut Hill School for the Arts upon her family’s move to Massachusetts.
+After completing her education, she joined Fort Worth Dallas Ballet.
+In 1997, she was invited to join Miami City Ballet, where she rose to the rank of principal dancer.

 In 2002, Atkins joined Boston Ballet as a soloist.
-Her repertory includes Marius Petipa's The Sleeping Beauty (Lilac Fairy, The Countess) and Raymonda, Act III; Mikko Nissinen's The Nutcracker; August Bournonville's La Sylphide; James Kudelka's Cinderella (Stepsister, Twig); Val Caniparoli's Lady of the Camellias (Marguerite); George Balanchine's Prodigal Son, Serenade, Monumentum/Movements, Duo Concertant and Rubies; Helen Pickett's Etesian; Jorma Elo's Plan to B, Bronislava Nijinska's Les Noces; and Jiri Kylian's Falling Angels.
+Her repertory includes Marius Petipa's The Sleeping Beauty (Lilac Fairy, The Countess) and Raymonda, Act III; Mikko Nissinen's The Nutcracker; August Bournonville's La Sylphide; James Kudelka's Cinderella (Stepsister, Twig); Val Caniparoli's Lady of the Camellias (Marguerite); George Balanchine's Prodigal Son, Serenade, Monumentum/Movements, Duo Concertant, and Rubies; Helen Pickett's Etesian; Jorma Elo's Plan to B, Bronislava Nijinska's Les Noces; and Jiri Kylian's Falling Angels.